AliceUwase/vendor-app/README.md

 ## How the Code Works

-The app is structured around reusable React components.
+1. The app structure:
+   - Uses reusable React components for each UI section.

+2. Main pages:
-- The landing page (`Landing.jsx`) renders a vendor carousel, promotions, and featured sections.
+   - The landing page (`Landing.jsx`):
+     - Displays  popular vendors.
+     - Shows promotional callouts to register or join the community.
+     - Features specials and order-online sections.
+   - The browse page (`BrowsePage.jsx`):
-- `BrowsePage.jsx` allows users to search by keyword or category, view vendors in a grid, and navigate to more details.
+     - users search by vendor name or keyword.
+     - search  by category.
+     - Displays vendors

+3. How state and navigation work:
-- UI state (e.g. open drawers, scroll positions) is managed with React hooks like `useState` and `useRef`.
+   - UI state is managed with React hooks
-- Navigation between pages uses `window.location.assign()` and/or React Router `Link` components.
+   - Navigation between pages uses both:
-- All vendor data and images are presently mocked/statically included; backend integration can be added as needed.
+     - `window.location.assign()` for direct redirects.
+     - React Router's `<Link>` components for client-side routing.

 ---